NorthMcCormick/Polyonic/README.md

 You can now use --platform to select a platform to build.
 The build tools are a step closer to handling each platforms specific settings too.

 The icons used for the build are now in `resources/icons`.

+The name used in the build of the app now comes from the src's config.xml.

 ### 0.1.1